 Conventionally, substrate-to-substrate interconnection is established using bond wires and are used extensively in monolithic microwave integrated circuits (MMICs) and multi-chip modules (MCMs) for signal transmission in substrates with different heights.
 However, a bond wire adds a low-pass element to the microwave system and limits its operating bandwidth.
 Approaches using multiple bond wires or compensated microstrip stubs can broaden the bandwidth of such interconnections, but none of them exceed 20 GHz frequencies.
 To overcome such challenges, engineers at NUPT wanted to design a novel broadband substrate-to-substrate interconnection structure.

 The designers developed a broadband interconnection using double bond wires with square-shaped defected ground structure (DGS) under open stubs.
 The square-shaped DGS etched under compensated microstrip open stubs not only expanded its operating bandwidth, but also increased the characteristic impedance of the microstrip line without narrowing its width, which overcame the PCB fabrication limitation of narrow stubs.

 To continue to read the full story, click to download the PDF document below...

-Plaque commemorating the NI AWR software lab at Nantong Institute of NUPT.
+Plaque commemorating the AWR software lab at Nantong Institute of NUPT.